jasonpanosso/terraform-provider-cloudflare-extended/README.md

 I needed the following resources for my own projects, hopefully will be deprecated by the cf provider getting up to date with all of cloudflares services.

-Queue Consumers implementation is copied & pasted directly from the `next` branch.

 # Additions

 - Queue Consumer
-  - data source
   - resource
 - R2 Event Notification
   - resource